phronmophobic/blog/markdown/easel-one-year.md

 - Provide a platform for experimentation
 - Situated tools that work together by sharing data
 - IDE as a library
-- User Oriented
+- User oriented
-- Open Source
+- Open source
 - Full access to the capabilities of the hardware

 ### The Hard Problems